mikke89/RmlUi/readme.md

 ---

-Third-party source code and assets are included in this library.
-See [LICENSE](LICENSE) for details.
+Third-party source code and assets with their own licenses are also included in this library.
+See [LICENSE_THIRDPARTY](LICENSE_THIRDPARTY) for details.